 Welfare Implications of Asset Pricing Facts: Should Central Banks Fill Gaps or Remove Volatility?

-More than 20 years of financial market data suggest a term structure of the welfare cost of economic uncertainty that is downward-sloping on average, especially during downturns.
+I find that removing consumption volatility is a priority over filling the gap between consumption and its flexible-price counterpart, or inflation targeting, in a model that matches empirical measures of the welfare costs of consumption fluctuations.
+Nearly 30 years of financial market data suggest sizable welfare costs of fluctuations that can be decomposed into a term structure that is downward-sloping on average, especially during downturns.
 This evidence offers guidance in selecting a model to study the benefits of macroeconomic stabilization from a structural perspective.
-The addition of nonlinear external habit formation to a textbook monetary model can rationalize the evidence.
-The model is observationally equivalent in its quantity implications to a standard New Keynesian model with CRRA utility, but the optimal policy prescription is overturned.
-In the model the central bank should prioritize removing consumption volatility (a targeting of risk premia) over filling the gap between consumption and its flexible-price counterpart (inflation targeting).
+The addition of nonlinear external habit formation to a textbook New Keynesian model can rationalize the evidence, and it offers a framework suitable for studying the desirability of removing fluctuations.
+The model is nearly observationally equivalent in its quantity implications to a standard New Keynesian model with CRRA utility, but the asset pricing and optimal policy implications are dramatically different.
+In the model, a central bank that minimizes consumption volatility generates welfare improvements relative to an inflation targeting regime that are equivalent to a 25 percent larger consumption stream.

 Lopez, Pierlauro.
 2023.
 “Welfare Implications of Asset Pricing Facts: Should Central Banks Fill Gaps or Remove Volatility?”
 Federal Reserve Bank of Cleveland, Working Paper No. 21-16R. https://doi.org/10.26509/frbc-wp-202116r